arthavgonda/TimeTableScheduler/README.md

 ## 🚀 Features

 - 📷 Convert timetable images to structured data using OCR
+- 💾 **Save and load** processed timetables for future use
 - 🔁 Schedule reminders for classes or events
 - 🔊 Text-to-speech alerts via `pyttsx3`
 - 🧠 Python-based logic for parsing and organizing data
-- 🗂 Export processed timetable images
+- 🗂 Export processed timetable images for sharing or storage

 ---